moiiiiit/openai-scheduled-newsletter/README.md

 ```

-Replace `<b64 encoded api key>` with your base64-encoded Deepseek API key.
+Replace `<b64 encoded api key>` with your base64-encoded OpenAI API key.
 For example, to encode your key:

 ```bash
 echo -n "sk-your-api-key-here" | base64